marcusva/py-dynrules/doc/intro.rst

-This is the documentation for the dynrules dynamic rules creation package. dynrules is a small package that allows you to create rule-based scripts based automatically.
+This is the documentation for the dynrules dynamic rules creation package. dynrules is a small package that allows you to create rule-based scripts for adaptive AI systems automatically.
 It uses the Dynamic Scripting technique and algorithms as described by `Pieter Spronck
 <http://ticc.uvt.nl/~pspronck/>`_ in his paper *Adaptive Game AI
 with Dynamic Scripting*.